-Board Procedure 17-02: Duties of BMiC When Problems Arise
+Board Duties Procedure 04-02: Duties of BMiC When Problems Arise (was Board Procedure 17-02)

 In case of trouble, the BMiC is the lead problem-solver.
 A list of issues and how prior BMiCs have handled the issue follows.
 The board will periodically update this procedure to include other relevant examples.